-- For pseudonym subscribers: Unless the pseudonym Subscriber proceeds through online revocation, the revocation requestor must present himself to the original LRA where the Subscriber initially performed the registration.
-Only this LRA is able to link the physical person identity with the certified pseudonym. - In case the selected LRA is not part of the same LRA network as the initial LRA and/or this LRA network do not allow affiliated LRAs to access to a digitalised version of the end-user registration file, the revocation requestor shall be required to perform a full validation of his request using a process that is similar to the initial enrolment (registration) process to provide all the required proofs.
+- For pseudonym subscribers: Unless the pseudonym Subscriber proceeds through online revocation when this service is available for the concerned device, the revocation requestor must present himself to the original LRA where the Subscriber initially performed the registration.
+Only this LRA is able to link the physical person identity with the certified pseudonym. - In case the selected LRA is not part of the same LRA network as the initial LRA and/or this LRA network do not allow affiliated LRAs to access to a digitalised version of the end-user registration file, the revocation requestor shall be required to perform a full validation of his request using a process that is similar to the initial enrolment (registration) process to provide all the required proofs or to present himself to the original LRA where the Subscriber initially performed the registration.